 Pneumatics that are not spring-loaded are far less likely to be adversely effected by the bias of the pneumatic cloth.
 There are those who say that the cloth on striker pneumatics should be stretched slightly when it is glued to the pneumatic.
 Their claim is that the pneumatic will have a natural springiness, and will therefore open back up faster than one where the cloth is simply glued on without stretching.
 I have a natural tendency to stretch the cloth slightly when gluing it to the long sides of the bellow.
 This helps insure that the cloth is laying properly and that the corners, at the front, are nice and tight (sealed).
 Since the cloth is more easily 'stretched' when it's biased as I explained in my article, it's pretty easy to 'over-stretch' thin cloth.
-This has a negative effect of not allowing the bellow to full open when it's in the relaxed state, and would be a case for advocating that the cloth should be biased in a manner opposite to the way I explained.
+This has a negative effect of not allowing the bellows to full open when it's in the relaxed state, and would be a case for advocating that the cloth should be biased in a manner opposite to the way I explained.

 That said, I never cut the long side of thin pneumatic cloth.
 The cloth is designed to rip in a straight line along the length of the cloth.
-When ripped in this fashion, the area of the cloth that gets glued to the front of the bellow is the non-stretchy part.
+When ripped in this fashion, the area of the cloth that gets glued to the front of the bellows is the non-stretchy part.
 Therefore, all of the bellows I make are, what I call, correctly biased so they won't stretch across the span.

 I might add that I fairly recently revisited the reference that depicted cutting thin cloth cross-wise instead of ripping it lengthwise.
 On page 25 of the book, "Rebuilding the Player Piano", by Larry Givens, he explains his process for cutting the cloth, and also has a picture which shows the layout pattern.
 However, he also goes on to say that the cloth can be ripped lengthwise, and that doing so saves time.
 So the question arises, why do it any other way?
 The answer is simple.
 MONEY!
 Point-in-fact, it is more economical to cut the strips cross-wise.